malware-d/blockchain/notesol.md

   return result;
 }
 ```
+Emit a transfer event: The contract should emit a transfer event to notify the rest of the Ethereum network that the token ownership has changed.
+This allows other contracts and dApps to react to the transfer, for example, to update their own records of token ownership.

 ### Mapping & Addresses
 #### Address
 The Ethereum blockchain is made up of `accounts`.
 Each account has an `address`.
 An address is owned by a **specific** user (or a smart contract).
-An address in Solidity is a `160-bit` value that represents an Ethereum address, which is a unique identifier for an account on the Ethereum blockchain
+An address in Solidity is a `160-bit` value that represents an Ethereum address, which is a unique identifier for an account on the Ethereum blockchain.

+Address `0` is an address that no one has the private key of.
+Send tokens to it, this means ***"burning" a token***, essentially making it unrecoverable.
 #### Mapping
 A mapping is a `key-value` store for storing and looking up data.
 ```php